top of page

 Even as recently as 2017, after a local historian translated a New Zealander's war diary, a new Freedom Trail was inaugurated in the Orfento Valley to commemorate the forgotten bravery of the Maiella inhabitants.

 A reawakening has also taken place with regard to the agricultural heritage of the land.
-The autochthonous grape varieties of Pecorino and Cococciola have been saved from extinction in recent decades and are flourishing in the hands of younger and more educated winemakers like Fabio di Donato at Cingilia.
+Autochthonous grape varieties such as Pecorino and Cococciola have been saved from extinction in recent decades and are flourishing in the hands of better trained winemakers.
 World class wines are now being produced from Trebbiano d’Abruzzo and Montepulciano d’Abruzzo grapes and indigenous olive varieties are being turned into exquisite olive oil.

 Even the traditional bread of Abruzzo is being revived with a focus on ancient grains cultivated at higher altitudes and milled locally as demonstrated by Mercato del Pane.
 Abruzzo may never acquire the same international reputation as Tuscany but its inferiority complex is long gone and deservedly so.